NRLA: Gotthard axis

 The Gotthard axis consists of the Gotthard Base Tunnel (GBT), the partially operational Zimmerberg Base Tunnel, the Ceneri Base Tunnel (CBT), and surface connections.
 It was built by AlpTransit Gotthard under contract from the Swiss Federal Government.
 The axis is the first flat trans-alpine rail link, with a maximum elevation of 550 m above sea level.

-This enables a high-speed link through the Alps with a top speed of 250 km/h, reducing travel time between Zurich and Milan from previously four hours to currently three-and-a-half hours.
+This enables a high-speed link through the Alps with a top speed of 250 km/h, reducing travel time between Zürich and Milan from previously four hours to currently three-and-a-half hours.

 The 57.1 km Gotthard Base Tunnel is the world's longest and deepest traffic tunnel, as was the original 15 km Gotthard Tunnel at its completion in 1881.
-It consists of two single-track tunnels, connected by 178 cross-connections.
+It consists of two parallel single-track tunnels, connected by 178 cross-connections.
 There are two emergency stations in each tunnel, each connected to the corresponding opposite-tunnel emergency station.
 These stations are equipped with water supplies to refill firefighter and rescue trains.
 One (Porta Alpina) was proposed as an 800m deep rail station, but that proposal was rejected on both economic and technical grounds.
 AlpTransit Gotthard handed the completed tunnel over to the Swiss government on 31 May 2016.
 It was formally opened in a ceremony the next day, during which the tunnel was conveyed to its operator: Swiss Federal Railways (SBB CFF FFS).